kamilburda/batcher/docs/sections/Installation.md

 1. Make sure you have Python 2.7 installed.
 2. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-3. Extract the following files and folders to one of the folders identified in the previous step:
+3. Extract the `batcher` folder to one of the folders identified in the previous step.

-       export_layers.py
-       export_layers